Igreja de São Domingos

-It’s a miracle that this church still stands, having barely survived the 1755 earthquake, then fire in 1959.
-A sea of tea lights illuminates gashed pillars, battered walls and ethereal sculptures in its musty, yet enchanting, interior.
-Note the Star of David outside marking the spot of a bloody anti-Semitic massacre in 1506.
+It’s a miracle that this Baroque church still stands, having barely survived the 1755 earthquake, then fire in 1959.
+Dating to 1241, its sea of tea lights illuminates gashed pillars, battered walls and ethereal sculptures in its musty, yet enchanting, interior.
+Note the Star of David memorial outside marking the spot of a bloody anti-Semitic massacre in 1506.

-The square is a popular hang-out with Lisbon’s African community.
-At dusk locals gather for sundown cherry liqueurs at A Ginjinha .
+The square is a popular hang-out for Lisbon’s African community.